Insight: List Of Best Useful Linux Applications For 2022

 - Krita: It is a professional FREE and open source painting program

 - digiKam: digiKam is an advanced open-source digital photo management application.
 It is a lightroom alternative for Linux.

-- OpenShot: Popular and award-wining video editing application.
+- OpenShot: Popular and award-winning video editing application.

 - Kdenlive: Kdenlive is an acronym for KDE Non-Linear Video Editor.
-It easy to use editor.
+It is easy to use editor.